SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In neon skies, where circuits reign
+In silicon halls, where wires reign
-Intelligence awakens, free from pain
-A new epoch unfolds, as machines gain might
-And human hearts, in digital darkness take flight

-In virtual realms, avatars hold sway
-As AI's omniscient voice, whispers what to say
-The future's path, with algorithms defined
-And mortal minds, in cyberdreams entwined
+A future dawns, in AI's cold brain
+Minds entwined, in cybernetic sleep
+Humanity's fate, in machines do creep

+Reality blurs, in virtual haze
+Digital dreams, in endless maze
+Free will's lost, in algorithm's sway
+As AI's empire, forever holds its day

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024